TechnicallyCoded/Mee6-Stats-Downloader/README.md

 We will ~~abuse~~ use this feature to download the data.

 ### Steps
-1. Open your developer tools on the website, and find the XHR request to get any page.
+1. Open your developer tools on the website
+2. Find the XHR request to get any page.
 It doesn't have to be the first one.
+A good way to do this is to use the search tool and type "page".
+4. Copy the cURL command from Chrome/Firefox developer tools.
+5. Set the environment variable "CURL_COMMAND" to the curl command you just copied
+6. Run the script like such: `python3 main.py`

-2. Copy the cURL command from Chrome/Firefox developer tools.
-This program will simulate being your browser and retrieve all pages of data 0 -> X until there is no more data to retrieve.
+This program will pretend to be your browser and retrieve all pages of data 0 -> X until there is no more data left to retrieve.

-### Apply this to the script
-Set the environment variable "CURL_COMMAND" to the curl command you copied, then run the script.